akentner/f1-mqtt/README.md

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

+This project is for developed with support of GitHub Copilot with Claude Sonnet 4.

+This project is unofficial and is not associated in any way with the Formula 1 companies.
+F1, FORMULA ONE, FORMULA 1, FIA FORMULA ONE WORLD CHAMPIONSHIP, GRAND PRIX and related marks are trademarks of Formula One Licensing B.V.

 ## 🆘 Support

 - **Issues**: GitHub Issues for bug reports and feature requests